NikKowPHP/arina_admin_instagram/documentation/webhook_documentation.md

 ## 8. Key Dependencies

-*   A web server framework in Python (like Flask or FastAPI) to handle incoming POST requests.
+*   Laravel framework to handle routing, requests, and database interactions.
-*   A PostgreSQL client library for Python (like `psycopg2`) to connect to the database.
+*   Eloquent ORM for interacting with the PostgreSQL database.
-*   A library or custom code to make HTTP requests to the Instagram Graph API.
+*   An HTTP client library (like Guzzle) to make requests to the Instagram Graph API.

-This documentation provides an overview of the webhook's role, how it receives data, its internal processing logic, and its interactions with the database and the Instagram API.
+This documentation provides an overview of the webhook's role, how it receives data, its internal processing logic, and its interactions with the database and the Instagram API within the Laravel framework.
 This information is essential for an AI (or developer) to understand and potentially modify or debug the webhook service.